Spaying and Neutering your Pet

 This is a most important subject.
 Some owners believe it is unfair to deny their pet the opportunity to breed; however, mating is not necessarily advisable for health or happiness.

-Every year in Ireland, approximately 30,000 unwanted and abandoned puppies and dogs have to be put to sleep…..
+Every day in Ireland, approximately 27 unwanted and abandoned puppies and dogs have to be put to sleep…..

-• As well as being messy and inconvenient, she will need to be kept apart from male dogs for the duration to prevent unwanted puppies.
+The average female dog comes on 'heat' twice yearly.
+This may last for 1 month.
+During this time, a bitch is ready for mating and pregnancy may result.
+As well as being messy and inconvenient, she will need to be kept apart from male dogs for the duration to prevent unwanted puppies.

-• It usually involves just a day spent at your veterinary practice, and she will have recovered fully in approximately 2 weeks.
+Spaying is now a routine operation, performed under general anaesthetic.
+It usually involves just a day spent with us, and she will have recovered fully in approximately 2 weeks.

 • A spayed bitch will not come into season again, and so will not become pregnant.